ms2data/ms2-quick-start/README2.md

 2. Analyze data using Malloy notebooks
 3. Publish your models and analyses to the platform

-## Step 1: Build a Semantic Model with AI Copilot
+## Step 1: Build a Semantic Model with a Credible AI Copilot

 At the core of Credible is the **semantic model**—a governed, versioned interface that defines how your data should be understood and used.
 Think of it as a **semantic API**: it captures not just structure, but business meaning.
 You’ll use the **MS2 AI Copilot in VS Code** to generate your first model using existing catalog metadata, query logs, and the structure of your data warehouse.